 San Antonio OAIC RL5 scholar applicants should be postdoctoral fellows transitioning to full-time academic faculty appointment or junior faculty members with a graduate or professional degree (e.g., M.D., D.D.S., Ph.D., R.N., M.P.H., Pharm.D.)
 All applicants must display evidence of high motivation, a pro-active work style, strong academic achievement and scholarship.
 Other eligibility requirements include:

 Program Entry: Scholars will be assessed to determine the competencies needed to move them forward to the next phase of their translational research career focused on aging.
-Each Scholar will be placed in a multidisciplinary mentoring team, essential because Scholars must work with scientists making fundamental discoveries and with clinicians who provide for the needs of older adults with multiple co-morbidities.
+Each Scholar will work with a primary mentor and a multidisciplinary mentoring team, essential because Scholars must work with scientists making fundamental discoveries and with clinicians who provide for the needs of older adults with multiple co-morbidities.
 Milestones for each scholar will be developed that comprise the steps in his or her research project.

-Program Progress: During the program, each multi-disciplinary Mentoring Committee will monitor Scholar progress at quarterly group meetings.
+Program Progress: During the program, the multi-disciplinary Mentoring Team will monitor Scholar progress at quarterly group meetings.
 Progress will be measured and documented through written semi-annual self-evaluations with input from the primary mentor and committee.

 Program Transition: Across the program there will be a focus on honing grant-seeking skills (e.g., individual career development awards), with activities including the KL2 Seminar Series – ‘Focus on Research Grant Excellence’ (FORGE) and Grant Writing with New Investigators (GWNI).
 As Scholars complete the program, each will be assisted with the next step of their career.